Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Experiments

-\paragraph{Datasets and Heterogeneity Simulation} We evaluate our approach on three widely used image classification benchmarks: FashionMNIST, SVHN, and CIFAR-10.
-To simulate the label shift across the 10 clients, we consider Dirichlet-based partitioning, where, similarly to prior works \cite{li2020practical,yurochkin2019Bayesian,wang2020federated,wang2020tackling,lin2020ensemble,ozer2022combine}, we sample client-specific label distributions from a Dirichlet distribution with concentration parameter $\beta = 0.5$, inducing non-i.i.d data across clients.
+Interpretability and reliable uncertainty quantification are crucial in high-stakes domains such as banking and healthcare.
+When these institutions participate in FL, they typically do so in a cross-silo setting, where the number of clients is small but each holds a large local dataset.
+Reflecting this application focus, we concentrate our empirical evaluation on cross-silo simulations rather than cross-device benchmarks \cite{caldas2018leaf}.
+To simulate these conditions, we evaluate our approach on three widely used image classification benchmarks: FashionMNIST, SVHN, and CIFAR-10, and we induce label shift across 10 clients using Dirichlet-based partitioning.
+Following prior works~\cite{li2020practical,yurochkin2019Bayesian,wang2020federated,wang2020tackling,lin2020ensemble,ozer2022combine}, we sample client-specific label distributions from a Dirichlet distribution with concentration parameter $\beta = 0.5$, which induces label shift and yields non-i.i.d. data across clients.